General educational content. Escrow laws vary by state. Verify specifics with a licensed attorney or escrow professional. Data verified April 2026.

 Day 30-45

-You sign closing documents, wire your down payment and closing costs to escrow, and the lender wires the mortgage funds.
-The escrow officer records the deed, distributes all funds, and hands you the keys.
+You sign the deed, mortgage note, and closing disclosure.
+Wire your down payment and closing costs to escrow.
+The lender wires the mortgage funds.
+The escrow officer records the deed and distributes all funds.
+You get the keys.

 Escrow Surplus

 Your lender collected more than needed.
-If the surplus exceeds $50, you receive a refund check.
-Your monthly payment may decrease for the coming year.
+If surplus exceeds $50, RESPA requires a refund within 30 days.
+Monthly payment may decrease.

 Escrow On Target

-What was collected matches what was paid out.
-No change needed.
-Your monthly payment stays the same for the coming year.
+Collections matched disbursements.
+No adjustment needed.
+Monthly payment stays the same for the coming year.

 Escrow Shortage